Council Tax Energy Rebate - Exceptional Discretionary Scheme

 Under the main scheme, a grant of £150 was available to households in Council Tax bands A-D. The Council, and Anglia Revenues Partnership, has already administered this scheme.

 The Council was also given 'discretionary' funding by Government to target support to the households the local authority identifies as most in need.
-As detailed on the Council Tax Energy Rebate page, Fenland District Council is using the majority of this money to target support to households in Council Tax bands E-H in the Local Council Tax Reduction Scheme (LCTRS) and the Severe Mental Impairment exemption scheme, and bands F-H for the Disabled Band Reduction scheme
+As detailed on the Council Tax Energy Rebate page, Fenland District Council used the majority of this money to target support to households in Council Tax bands E-H in the Local Council Tax Reduction Scheme (LCTRS) and the Severe Mental Impairment exemption scheme, and bands F-H for the Disabled Band Reduction scheme

-This will provide support to the following:
+This provided support to the following:

 |Who is it for?||How much is it?||Summary of criteria||How are they being contacted|

 |People who were in care or temporary accommodation and moved into new tenancy after 1 April 2022||£170||1.
 Moved into new tenancy allocated by the local authority.|